TomVincentUK/snompy/docs/guide/basics.rst

 experiments, ``pysnom`` provides two models called the finite dipole model (FDM) and the point dipole model (PDM).
-We'll explain how each model works on the following pages, but first we'll cover the basics of SNOM modelling, which will be useful to understand both models.
+We'll explain how each model works on the following pages, but first we'll cover some basics of SNOM modelling: effective polarisability and demodulation.
+These will be useful to understand both models.

 Effective polarisability